thbiv/PSNavigation/README.md

 # PSNavigation
-A powershell module for making it easier to navigate to your favorite or most used directories
+A powershell module for making it easier to navigate to your favorite or most used directories.